Milagros Menéndez

+Milagros Abigail "Mili" Menéndez (born 23 March 1997) is an Argentine professional footballer who plays as a forward for Saudi club Al-Amal, and the Argentina women's national team.

+Club career

-Milagros Abigail “Mili” Menéndez (born 23 March 1997) is an Argentine footballer who plays as a forward for Racing Club.
-She also played for Spanish Segunda División Pro club Granada CF in 2020, then Elche CF in 2021, and has been part of the Argentina women's national team since 2018.
-A successful kart racing driver as a teenager, her career began playing an Asociación de Futbol Femenino de la Provincia de Buenos Aires (AFFEBA) national tournament for General Urquiza FC of Mar del Plata before being transferred to UAI Urquiza in 2015.
-Menéndez signed for Racing Club for the season 2019-2020, where she came back in July 2022 upon her return from Spain.
+A successful kart racing driver as a teenager, Menéndez began her career playing an Asociación de Futbol Femenino de la Provincia de Buenos Aires (AFFEBA) national tournament for General Urquiza FC of Mar del Plata before being transferred to UAI Urquiza in 2015.
+On 23 August 2019, she was presented at Racing Club after signing her first professional contract.

+On 1 July 2020, Menéndez moved abroad and signed for Segunda División Pro club Granada CF on a two-year contract.
+On 3 August of the following year, after featuring rarely, she moved to Elche CF.

+In July 2022, Menéndez returned to Racing.
+On 2 February 2024, she was announced at Santos on a one-year loan deal, with a buyout clause.

+On 13 January 2025, Menéndez moved to Saudi Arabia with Al-Amal.

 International career

 Menéndez was selected by the senior team of Argentina for the 2019 FIFA Women's World Cup.
 On 19 June that year, during the tournament, she scored her first international goal, in a 3–3 group stage draw against Scotland.